 Among the varieties registered with the National Seed Industry Council, its Guimaras Super, also called Galila, topped the sweetness factor according to an industry roadmap released by Department of Agriculture.
 Such sweetness is credited to the unique soil composition of the island and months-long sunshine.
 Moreover, its mango trees and fruits are free from common agricultural pests such as the pulp and seed weevil.
 Their quality is such that that they are export products to the global market and their fame far-reaching that they are sold in the United States of America and Australia.

 The province was established as a mission frontier with a priest regularly visiting to administer religious sacraments during Spanish colonial times.
-In 1918, the island was divided into municipal jurisdictions to better manage the growing population.
-It became a sub-province of Iloilo on June 18, 1966 by virtue of Republic Act 4667.
+In 1581, the colonial government organized the villages of the island.
+The churches in Nayup (patron: St. Peter the Apostle) and Igang (patroness: St. Anne) were established.

 Manggahan Festival Schedule of Activities